Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

 \subsubsection{Incremental}

-\\ Incremental learning is a machine learning paradigm in which the model's knowledge extends whenever one or more new observations appear.
+This is a machine learning paradigm in which the model's knowledge extends whenever one or more new observations appear.
 It specifies a dynamic learning strategy that can be used if training data becomes available gradually.
 The goal of incremental learning is to adapt a model to new data while preserving its past knowledge.

 Moreover, the deep model processes the input in a step-by-step or end-to-end fashion (see Fig. \ref{fig:components}).
 In the first category (step-by-step), there is a learning module followed by an anomaly scoring module.
 It is possible to combine the two modules in the second category to learn anomaly scores using neural networks as an end-to-end process.
 An output of these models may be anomaly scores or binary labels for inputs.
-Contrary to algorithms whose objective is to improve representations, DevNet \citep{pang2019deep} for example, introduces deviation networks to detect anomalies by leveraging a few labelled anomalies to achieve end-to-end learning for optimizing anomaly scores.
-The output of end-to-end models are the anomalous subsequences/points, such as labels of the points, while the output of step-by-step models are anomaly scores of the subsequences/points.
-Note, in step-by-step models the output of these models is a score that should be post-processed to identify whether the relevant input is an anomaly or not.
-Different methods are then used to determine the threshold based on the training or validation sets such as Nonparametric Dynamic Thresholding (NDT) \citep{hundman2018detecting} and Peaks-Over-Threshold (POT) \citep{siffer2017anomaly}.
+Contrary to algorithms whose objective is to improve representations, DevNet \citep{pang2019deep}, for example, introduces deviation networks to detect anomalies by leveraging a few labelled anomalies to achieve end-to-end learning for optimizing anomaly scores.
+End-to-end models in anomaly detection are designed to directly output the final classification of data points or subsequences as normal or anomalous, which includes the explicit labelling of these points.
+In contrast, step-by-step models typically generate intermediate outputs at each stage of the analysis, such as anomaly scores for each subsequence or point.
+These scores then require additional post-processing, such as thresholding, to determine if an input is anomalous.
+Common methods for establishing these thresholds include Nonparametric Dynamic Thresholding (NDT) \citep{hundman2018detecting} and Peaks-Over-Threshold (POT) \citep{siffer2017anomaly}, which help convert scores into final labels.

-An anomaly score is mostly defined based on a defined loss function.
-In most of the reconstruction-based approaches reconstruction probability is used and in forecasting-based approaches prediction error is used to define an anomaly score.
+An anomaly score is mostly defined based on a loss function.
+In most of the reconstruction-based approaches, reconstruction probability is used, and in forecasting-based approaches, the prediction error is used to define an anomaly score.
 An anomaly score indicates the degree of an anomaly in each data point.
-The detection of data anomalies can be accomplished by ranking data instances according to anomaly scores ($A_S$) and calculating a decision score based on a $threshold$ value:
+Anomaly detection can be accomplished by ranking data points according to anomaly scores ($A_S$) and a decision score based on a $threshold$ value: